Many fans of Don Bluth films disregard the DTV sequels of his movies (which Bluth had nothing to do with):

 The episode "Epilogue" also took flak from many fans of Batman Beyond when it revealed that Terry McGinnis was actually the biological son of Bruce Wayne, courtesy of well-meant meddling from Amanda Waller.
-Shipping wars was another major reason for the Broken Base, as "Epilogue" establishes that Terry's relationship with Dana (unpopular with many fans) is stable and long-term, implying they will marry, in stark contrast to fanon that had them breaking up shortly after the series ended.
+Many fans rejected this because they disapproved of the idea that Terry McGinnis was "genetically destined" to be the next Batman, instead of being an ordinary person who chose to be extraordinary, like Bruce himself.
+Shipping wars were another major reason for the Broken Base, as "Epilogue" establishes that Terry's relationship with Dana (unpopular with many fans) is stable and long-term, implying they will marry, in stark contrast to fanon that had them breaking up shortly after the series ended.

 Quite a few fans of the DCAU like to think of Batman Beyond (specifically, Return of the Joker) and its Spin-OffThe Zeta Project as an alternate future rather than the canon one.
 This isn't because they don't like it (plenty think it was better than most of the series), but because nobody wants to live with the knowledge that Tim Drake will be so brutally tortured and Mind Raped that it takes him the next fifty years to fully recover, essentially making the entire history of the DCAU Bat-family a case of Shoot the Shaggy Dog.
 Considering what DC is doing to Tim in the comics?
 It almost makes anything The Joker does to him look tame.
 There are also people who just don't want to think of Bruce Wayne as a withered-looking old man or anyone else running around in the Batsuit.

-Some fans will also include the fifth season simply for the introduction of Brian's then-current girlfriend Jillian, but completely disregard everything after their breakup in "Movin' Out (Brian's Song)".
+Some fans will acknowledge the fifth season simply for the introduction of Brian's then-current girlfriend Jillian, but completely disregard everything after their breakup in "Movin' Out (Brian's Song)".

-Some would say that to "Screams of Silence: The Story of Brenda Q." Now Family Guy has done dramatic episodes before, like "Brian and Stewie," "Dog Gone," some parts of "Jerome is the New Black," and the early episode "Brian Wallows and Peter's Swallows," but an episode playing domestic violence for drama coming from a show that isn't afraid to show women being beaten up, sexually harassed, sexually assaulted, and mocked for their appearance and age feels cheap and hypocritical.
+Some fans ignore the Season 10 episode "Screams of Silence: The Story of Brenda Q." Now, Family Guy has done dramatic episodes before, like "Brian and Stewie", "Dog Gone", some parts of "Jerome is the New Black", and the pre-cancellation episode "Brian Wallows and Peter's Swallows".
+But an episode playing domestic violence for drama coming from a show that isn't afraid to show women being beaten up, sexually harassed, sexually assaulted, and mocked for their appearance and age, feels cheap and hypocritical.

-The episode "Life of Brian" in which Brian is run over by a car, briefly dead for the next two episodes, and is replaced by a new dog Vinnie has ripped its tattered fanbase to shreds.
+The Season 12 episode "Life of Brian" – in which Brian is very graphically run over by a car, is briefly dead for the next two episodes, and is replaced by new dog Vinnie – has ripped the show's already-tattered fanbase to shreds.

 "The Boys of Bummer" and "Million Dollar Abie" are disowned for showing abuse to Bart and Grampa respectively that goes beyond Black Comedy.

-"Bart-Mangled Banner" for being so heavy-handed against Republicans and conservatives that Seth MacFarlane could rewrite it as a Family Guy episode and no one would be able to tell the difference.
+"Bart-Mangled Banner" for being so heavy-handed against Republicans and conservatives that Seth MacFarlane could rewrite it as a Family Guy episode by just changing the names and no one would be able to tell the difference.